skylermedia/Simple-Crypto/README.markdown

   - Check the console logs in Xcode for error messages.

 - **Search Issues:**
-  - Ensure you have an active internet connection, as the app may fetch data from online sources.
+  - Ensure you have an active internet connection, as the app fetches data from CoinGecko.

 ## 🤝 Contributing